Atmospheric carbon cycle: Anthropogenic sources

-Emissions of have been caused by different sources ramping up one after the other (Global Carbon Project).
+Emissions of have been caused by different sources ramping up one after the other (per the Global Carbon Project).

 Partitioning of emissions show that most emissions have been absorbed by carbon sinks, including plant growth, soil uptake, and ocean uptake (Global Carbon Project).

 Human activities change the amount of carbon in the atmosphere directly through the burning of fossil fuels and other organic material, thus oxidizing the organic carbon and producing carbon dioxide.
 Another human-caused source of carbon dioxide is cement production.
 The burning of fossil fuels and cement production are the main reasons for the increase in atmospheric CO_{2} since the beginning of the industrial era.

 Other human-caused changes in the atmospheric carbon cycle are due to anthropogenic changes to carbon reservoirs.
 Deforestation, for example, decreases the biosphere's ability to absorb carbon, thus increasing the amount of carbon in the atmosphere.

 As the industrial use of carbon by humans is a very new dynamic on a geologic scale, it is important to be able to track sources and sinks of carbon in the atmosphere.
 One way of doing so is by observing the proportion of stable carbon isotopes present in the atmosphere.
 The two main carbon isotopes are ^{12}C and ^{13}C. Plants absorb the lighter isotope, ^{12}C, more readily than ^{13}C. Because fossil fuels originate mainly from plant matter, the ^{13}C/^{12}C ratio in the atmosphere falls when large amounts of fossil fuels are burned, releasing ^{12}C. Conversely, an increase in the ^{13}C/^{12}C in the atmosphere suggests a higher biospheric carbon uptake.
 The ratio of the annual increase in atmospheric CO_{2} compared to CO_{2} emissions from fossil fuel and cement manufactured is called the "airborne fraction.".
 The airborne fraction has been around 60% since the 1950s, indicating that about 60% of the new carbon dioxide in the atmosphere each year originated from human sources.
 For clarity, this is not meant to suggest that 60% of the uptake of carbon dioxide into the atmosphere comes from human activity.
 It means that the atmosphere exchanges around 210 gigatonnes of carbon annually, but absorbs between 6 and 10 gigatonnes more than it loses.
 Of this net gain, about 60% is attributable to the burning of fossil fuels.